CtrlK

 Actionability

 Excellent actionability throughout.
-Both the pre-built and source-build patterns provide complete, copy-paste-ready Nix derivations with real structure.
-Hash fetching commands, directory creation, build/test commands are all concrete and executable.
-The troubleshooting section provides specific error messages with concrete solutions.
+Both the pre-built and source-build patterns provide complete, copy-paste-ready Nix derivations with real commands for hash fetching, building, and testing.
+The special cases section provides concrete code for WASM files, multiple executables, and native dependencies.
+The troubleshooting section pairs specific error messages with concrete solutions.

 3 / 3